 Since the VWA has had a long history of involvement with student centres at Vic, we were pleased to contribute $5,000 to the expanded student centre on Charles St. West.
 We also decided to honour two families who were very important in the early history of the VWA: the Masseys and the Burwashes.
 It was Hart Massey's legacy of $50,000 for a women's residence at Vic in 1896 that inspired the formation of the VWA in 1897.
 As we mentioned above, Massey women also volunteered for the Association.
 Margaret Burwash was the VWA's first President, serving from 1897 to 1912.
 Her husband Nathanael was Vic's Chancellor-President.
 We were delighted when Rick (Massey) Somerville, Hart's great great great grandson, and Donald Burwash, a proud descendent of Margaret and Nathanael Burwash, accepted our invitations to become Honorary Presidents in 2011.

-For 120 years, through many transformations, the VWA has remained flexible and has been able to adapt to Vic’s changing needs.
+For over 120 years, through many transformations, the VWA has remained flexible and has been able to adapt to Vic’s changing needs.
 No matter what the required transition, the Association has remained committed to Victoria and Vic students.
 We look forward to continuing our service with dedication, loyalty, and honour for many more years.

 (The history of the VWA is much richer and more complex than the overview above.
 The Vic archives, Ethel Granger Bennett’s 1967 history of the VWA, Anne Ford’s A Path Not Strewn with Roses: One Hundred Years of Women at the University of Toronto, 1884-1984, Dr. Chaviva Hošek’s "Women at Victoria" in From Cobourg to Toronto, Dr. Jean O’Grady’s 2001 biography of Margaret Addison and her 1996 "A History of the Victoria Women’s Association," and Prof. C. B. Sissons’ A History of Victoria University have all been useful in this presentation.)